jberthault/MIDILab/ROADMAP.md

 Practices regarding Qt change.
 For example, using Qt containers is not recommended.
 Using an automated tool like **clazy** will help spotting these kind of flaws.

-Rework custom events to distinguish custom voice event from custom meta events.
+Rework extended events to minimize space.
 Using strings as identifiers is secure but needs more space, there must be a better way, like using specific custom status bytes (in range [0, 0x80)).